zboszor/OpenCReports/README.md

 OpenCReports (the library part) is free software, with "free" as in speech.
 It is licensed under LGPLv3.

+About commercial licensing and billing, contact me at the email address at the end of this page.

 ## Build and installation

 The dependencies to build OpenCReports are: